SEIPID Workflow

 A journal manager, publisher, or institutional representative creates a SEIPID account.
 This establishes an identifiable system participant.

-Basic identity validation is conducted through automated checks and, where necessary, manual review.
+Basic identity validation of the user is conducted through automated checks and, where necessary, manual review.
 This ensures accountability and traceability within the registry.

 Step 3 — Entity Registration